 Winter Climbing Forecasts was created by Adam Godwin.

-He is a keen winter climber who several years ago moved to Scotland to be nearer the Highlands.
-Outside of the UK he has done winter climbing trips to the Polish Tatras, New Zealand Southern Alps, European Alps and Peruvian Andes.
-He also dabbles in a bit of running and recently completed the Bob Graham Round.
+He is a keen winter climber who moved to Scotland from the Lakes almost a decade ago.
+Highlights here include a winter traverse of the Cuillin Ridge and many of the classic Nevis ice climbs such as Point Five, Orion Face Direct and Minus One Gully.
+Outside of the UK he has done winter climbing trips to the Polish Tatras, European Alps, New Zealand Southern Alps and Peruvian Andes.
+He also dabbles in a bit of running and has completed the Bob Graham Round.

 He can be contacted on: adam@winterclimbingforecasts.co.uk